akruszewski/gibl/manuscript/chapter3.md

 #t
 ```

-Now we have this procedure for exporting a struct to a file:
+Next, we have this procedure for exporting a struct to a file:

 ```racket
 (define (struct->file object file)